Tag: performance optimization

 ORDER BY order_date DESC;

--- Example: Using a generated column for sorting
+-- Example: Generated column for sorting

 ALTER TABLE orders